azure-ad-b2c/samples/policies/signin-migration/b2c/README.md

 The parameters for running the migration script are:
 * -t : your tenant name
 * -p : AWS Cognito UserPool Id
+* -c : Client ID of the App Registration created above that was used to create the custom attributes

 ```Powershell
 .\client-cred-login.ps1 -t yourtenant.onmicrosoft.com -c $env:client_id -s $env:client_secret